 A big part of his life is his Live Action Role Play (LARP) hobby.
 His group meets every month to play through stories inspired by myth, legend, and modern fantasy films, living out the story with costuming, make-up and padded swords and shields.
 Our young nieces and nephews also love role-playing with him and he takes one of them on a LARP weekend once a year.
 He cannot wait to share that experience with our child when they are old enough to do so.

-At work, he manages call center operations with international vendors.
-He enjoys meeting with his partners virtually every day and getting to know more about them and their cultures.
+At work, he manages contact center operations with international suppliers.
+He enjoys meeting with his partners virtually and getting to know more about them and their cultures.

 How Our Lives Came Together